busyboredom/acceptxmr/README.md

 * Subaddress based.
 * Pending invoices can be stored persistently, enabling recovery from power loss.
 * Number of confirmations is configurable per-invoice.
-* Ignores transactions with non-zero timelocks.
+* Ignores transactions with timelocks.
 * Payment can occur over multiple transactions.

 ## Security